kostic017/plhtml/README_eng.md

   * Comparison operators: `&lt;`, `&gt;`, `&leq;`, `&geq;`, `&equals;`, `&ne;`
   * Special characters: `\\`, `\t`, `\n`

-# Limitations
-Interpreter is not completely finished, but it's enough to run all of the programs in */tests* directory.
-Scopes and types are ignored.
-Because of that, features like zero initialization and reading from input works only for integers.

 # How to Use
   1. Install [Go compiler](https://golang.org/dl/).
   2. Build executable with `go build`.